 - Interview employers who hire graduates and ask about program strengths and weaknesses

 The American Physical Therapy Association (APTA) does not rank PTA education programs.
 Programs are accredited by CAPTE, which assures quality in physical therapy education.
 Graduation from an accredited program is currently required for eligibility to sit for the licensure examination for physical therapist assistants in all states in which licensure is required.
-Licensure/certification is not required in Colorado or Hawaii.

 Tuition and Fees